Dialog shares tumble on warning Apple could build its own chips

 Semiconductor suppliers are typically barred by Apple from revealing their supply relationships.
 Dialog, which has previously declined to name Apple, referring to it only obliquely as its "largest customer" or its "main business", said it had received a special dispensation from Apple to mention it.

-Dialog emphasised it "does not have reason to believe its current expectations of 2018 Apple business would be impacted" should Apple decide to design the chips itself.
+Dialog emphasized it "does not have reason to believe its current expectations of 2018 Apple business would be impacted" should Apple decide to design the chips itself.

 Dialog, itself heavily reliant on the smartphone industry, said it was aware that in order to remain a key supplier to Apple it would have to continue to meet the U.S. company's "technology, quality, price and volume expectations".